5 key questions for Tuesday’s elections

 What does the election tell us about 2024?

-Some are looking at Tuesday’s off-year Election Day as an opportunity to glean insights about next year’s higher profile presidential election.
+Some are looking at Tuesday’s off-year Election Day as an opportunity to glean insights about next year’s presidential election.

 The 2024 presidential race is gearing up to be a possible rematch between President Biden and former President Trump.
 All of the seats in the U.S. House and more than two dozen seats in the U.S. Senate will also be on the ballot, plus a slew of other state and local positions nationwide.